klmr/sys/README.md

-# Commandline applications for R
+# Command line applications for R

 This is a work in progress for a `sys` module that supports command line applications in R. Inspired by Python, it implements a simple, opinionated